-Companies That Use Staff Surveys for Office Fit Outs Could Achieve Better Results
+Companies That Use An Office Refurbishment Staff Survey for Office Fit-Outs Could Achieve Better Results

 You decide it’s time for a new office interior, so you book a site visit with an office refurbishment company.
 The trouble is you don’t have much of a plan and you are looking for advice from the fit out contractor on what would suit your business best.

 Shockingly only 50 % of businesses ask staff for their input when planning an office fit out.
 Survey results reveal that 31% of people would sacrifice 1% or more of their salary for an office refurbishment and enhanced facilities!

 When undertaking an office refurbishment, we always believe it’s important to understand the nature of the business and its staff before undertaking any structural changes and design.